Open-Markets-Initiative/low-latency-reference/articles/README.md

 [Software Leadership](http://joeduffyblog.com/) by Joe Duffy.
 Performance is one of the key pillars of software engineering, and is something that’s hard to do right, and sometimes even difficult to recognize.

 [Sniper in Mahwah](https://sniperinmahwah.wordpress.com/) by Alexandre Laumonier.
 Blog on specialist low latency networking.

-[Negative Latency](https://meanderful.blogspot.com/) by Matt Hurd.
-In the trenches low latency trading at Krx.